KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Meniny by andersarstrand](https://github.com/andersarstrand/MMM-Meniny)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MensaMax by fuerst](https://github.com/fuerst/MMM-MensaMax)